hroest/msproteomicstools/docs/source/analysis.alignment.rst

 * lowess: use Robust locally weighted regression (lowess smoother)
 * earth : use Multivariate Adaptive Regression Splines using py-earth
 * WeightedNearestNeighbour: the weighted RT of the nearest neighbours is used
-* SmoothLLDMedian: a local kernel of linear differences is computed
+* MedianNearestNeighbour: a local kernel of linear differences is computed

 Recommended options are CVSpline and splineR and splineR (if you have R).
-Both WeightedNearestNeighbour and SmoothLLDMedian gave acceptable results.
+Both WeightedNearestNeighbour and MedianNearestNeighbour gave acceptable results.